edubonifs/multicluster-canary/README.md

   --values values.yaml
 ```

 You should see all the pods ap and running now.
-You can verify the status of the sidecar Thanos endpoints from the UI:
+You can verify the status of the sidecar Thanos endpoints from the UI in _Stores_ tab:

 ```bash
 k port-forward -n monitoring svc/thanos-query 9090